Keratoconjunctivitis Sicca (KCS) or Dry Eye in Cats

 What are the clinical signs of dry eye?

 Most cats with KCS have painful, red, and irritated eyes.
-They often squint, blink excessively, or hold the eyes shut.
-The eyes often have a dull, lusterless appearance due to corneal drying.
-There may be a thick, yellowish, mucoid discharge present as a result of the decrease in the aqueous (watery) component of the tear film.
-Corneal ulceration is often present.
+They may squint, blink excessively, or hold their eyes shut.
+The eyes have a dull, lusterless appearance due to corneal drying.
+There is often a thick, yellowish, mucoid discharge present because of the decrease in the watery component of the tear film.
+Corneal ulceration can also be present.

 In chronic cases, there may be a history of eye injury, ulcers, or conjunctivitis.
 These cats may develop corneal scarring called hyperpigmentation that can be seen on close observation.
-Corneal scarring often looks like a dark film covering the eyes.
+Corneal scarring often looks like a dark brown film covering the eyes.
 You may be able to see tiny blood vessels coursing across the cornea (neovascularization).
 Vision may be reduced if scarring is extensive.
+One or both eyes may be affected.

 How is KCS diagnosed?